pindjouf/BXL-Cyber-Camp/projects/monitoring_101/pers. docu/research.md

 After looking at the graphs on your system monitoring tool you notice that the the system load is getting ridiculously high, the hardware you currently have is never gonna be enough if your company keeps growing at this rate. \
 Thanks to that data you will be able to prevent your service being down in the future due to your system failing.

+### Simplified Version
+Gather data to see if somehting's messed up in your machine.

+1. Get Data
+2. Send Alerts
+3. Make Report

 ### How to take care of your system
 Your services should stay available, reliable and secure.